bookofproofs/bookofproofs.github.io/_sources/history/19th-century/schmidt-otto.md

 **Otto  Schmidt** was a Soviet scientist, mathematician, astronomer, geophysicist, statesman and explorer.
 His mathematical work was in group theory.

 ### Mathematical Profile (Excerpt):
-* Of course, Schmidt sounds like a German name and this is precisely where Otto Schmidt's ancestors on his father's side came from.
-* Otto's father, Julius Fridrihovich Schmidt, tried to make a living trading goods.
-* Otto's mother, Anna Fridrihovna Ergli, was from a farming family in Courland; in fact she met Julius since she was a near neighbour.
-* It was a large family with Otto being one of five children.
-* The family moved around as Otto was growing up, trying to improve their fortunes and find a better life, but Otto was given a good educations at schools in Mogilev, Odessa and Kiev.
 * Although nobody else in the school was interested in studying Greek, the headmaster found a teacher to teach Schmidt in a class of one.
-* Another move saw the family go to Kiev in 1907 and Schmidt, as he had done throughout his school years, continued with self-study outside the classroom, in particular reading classic books, studying foreign languages, and higher mathematics.
 * At university, Schmidt continued to work long hours as he had during his school years, often spending the whole night studying.
 * Grave had founded the Kiev school of algebra and, at the time Schmidt studied there, Kiev was the leading centre for algebra.
 * Schmidt's progress was so marked that, while still an undergraduate, he published three excellent papers on group theory in 1912-13 including Über die Zerlegung endlicher Gruppen in direkte unzerlegbare Faktoren Ⓣ(On the decomposition of finite groups into direct irreducible factors) (1912) and Sur les produits directs Ⓣ(On direct products) (1913).